 Does your poem make a “leap,” by having two parts?
 In Japanese, a kireji or “cutting word” usually cuts the poem into two parts (never three).
-Giving your poem two fragmentary parts is also one of the most important things to do in haiku.
+It’s not just having two parts that matters, though.
+Rather, it’s the implication in the relationship of the two parts that matters.
+Giving your poem two often fragmentary parts is also one of the most important goals in haiku.

 Is your haiku about common, everyday events in nature or human life?
 To help you do this, describe what you experience through your five senses.

 Does your poem give readers a feeling?
 It can do this by presenting what caused your feeling rather than the feeling itself.
 So others can feel what you felt, don’t explain or judge what you describe.